What is Chinese (Mandarin) about?

 Students may not:

-- use any notes, resources, or dictionaries during their interactions
+- use Chinese notes, language learning resources, or dictionaries during the assessment.

 - copy whole sentences or passages from any source without significant modification